Shac0x/Maximum-koreader/README.md

 2. Choose rotation direction (Maximum > Rotation direction).
 3. Landscape pages will automatically rotate when navigating.

+### Page Split
+1. Enable page split from the menu (Maximum > Split landscape pages).
+2. Landscape pages will display in two halves: first the left half, then the right half.
+3. Navigate normally to switch between halves and pages.
+4. Note: Auto-rotate and Page Split are mutually exclusive.

 ### Save Defaults
 - Hold any option to save it as the default setting.